hestiaAI/hestialabs-experiences/README.md

 ### `plugins`

-The plugins directory contains JavaScript plugins that you want to run before instantiating the root Vue.js Application.
-This is the place to add Vue plugins and to inject functions or constants.
+The plugins directory contains JavaScript plugins that you want to run before instantiating the root Vue.js Application.  $7This is the place to add Vue plugins and to inject functions or constants.
 Every time you need to use `Vue.use()`, you should create a file in `plugins/` and add its path to plugins in `nuxt.config.js`.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/plugins).